DFARS COMPLIANCE: A COMPREHENSIVE GUIDE TO UNDERSTANDING REQUIREMENTS

 Contracting with the DoD, your business handles sensitive information and must attain a higher level of compliance with security regulations.
 Statistics reveal a concerning historical pattern:

-Because of the increasing rate of cybercrimes, the Defense Federal Acquisition Regulation Supplement (DFARS) established a set of regulations that aim to prioritize the security of organizations and their customers.
-Becoming compliant takes time and requires a close look at the standards that are examined during an audit.
+Because of the increasing rate of cybercrime, the Defense Federal Acquisition Regulation Supplement (DFARS) established a set of rules that prioritized the security of organizations and their customers.
+To contractors, this may seem simple enough, however, becoming compliant takes time and requires a close look at the standards examined during an audit.

 01